 Academic Director for Journalism, Seaver College Communication Division

-Theresa de los Santos ('08, MA '11) is an assistant professor of communication in
+Theresa de los Santos ('01, MA '08) is an associate professor of communication in

 the Communication Division at Pepperdine.
 She obtained a bachelor of arts degree in